koshimazaki/Re-Conet_c/README.md

 Album features mixes from four guest engineers/artists who were given a track each.
 This includes [Nathan Moody](http://obsidiansound.net/), [Roel Funcken](https://roelfuncken.bandcamp.com/), [Benny Tones](https://omw.co.nz/about/) and [Tiny Triumph Recordings(Toby Lloyd)](https://www.tinytriumphrecordings.com/).
 Bob Macc at [Subvert Mastering](http://www.scmastering.com/) mastered both the mixes submitted to engineers and original mixes.

-In this release I also include keymap for Preonic keyboard I have used while patching and jamming and sysex files for Elektron Digitone and Analog Rytm with patterns and sounds.
+In this release I also include keymap for Preonic keyboard I have used while patching and jamming.
+Sysex files for Elektron Digitone and Analog Rytm containing patterns and sounds are also included.
-High quality files (48kHz 24bit) are on [Wave Folder Records Bandcamp](https://wavefolder.bandcamp.com/album/re-conet-c) where all the content is released and hosted as well.
+High quality files (48kHz 24bit) are on [Wave Folder Records Bandcamp](https://wavefolder.bandcamp.com/album/re-conet-c) where all the music content is released and hosted as well.
 I consider this a living project so patches/software will be updated in the future in here.
 New versions will be added as well so watch this space for updates.

 # Tracklist: